 FIGURE 1-5: Open multiple browser tabs to see several screens at the same time

-4. Right-click on a tab itself and choose Duplicate.
+- 3. Drag a Center from the Left Navigation Bar up to the tab bar to create a new tab. - 4.
+Right-click on a tab itself and choose Duplicate.